rjjfox/rjjfox.github.io/_pages/about.md

 This continued at Eurostar where I led the Experimentation program for the company.
 In 2015, the job was to build a test-and-learn culture.
 Building a test-and-learn culture requires changing the way people think.
 It's ensuring that people think about testing ideas as part of the product design/marketing campaign process.
 By the end of my first stint at Eurostar, I had demonstrated the value thoroughly with over £15m worth of incremental revenue forecasted annually.
 Maybe overly fondly, I remember a colleague labelling my team and me the 'Rockstars of Digital' because of the changes we were bringing around with a swiftness that the company had rarely seen thus far.
 At the start of my nine months there, I was a one man team.
 By the time I left, we were three.

 ![Eurostar]({{site.baseurl}}/assets/img/EurostarOneForMany.jpg)
+_A fun day taking part in a photoshoot with Eurostar colleagues for a marketing campaign, August 2018_

 ### Joining the product team